The Alps in Summer: Top Activities

 Summer holiday in the Alps?
 Yes, please!
-Although skiing and snowboarding are first to come to mind, with dramatic scenery, breathtaking landscapes, fresh air, crystal clear mountain lakes and bright-blue sky – summer in the Alps offers an unforgettable holiday experience.
+Although skiing and snowboarding are first to come to mind, with dramatic scenery, breathtaking landscapes, fresh mountain air, crystal clear alpine lakes and bright-blue sky – the Alps in summer offers an unforgettable holiday experience.

 When the snow covers only the highest summits, and the warm weather kicks in, you can enjoy lots of fun summer activities in the Alps – from scenic hiking to adrenaline-pumping adventure parks!